Nibor808/webpack-seed/README.md

 ## Basic Webpack setup for Node JS with Sass & Handlebars
 ### Install Instructions

-1) clone the repo to a local directory
+1) clone or download the repo to a local directory

 2) ensure that node is installed on you system ("node --version") if not visit [node js](https://nodejs.org/en/)